Video shows Delta Airlines employee asking man to get off flight for using restroom

 "Mr. Hamilton offered to get off the plane and the passengers around him said, 'No. We're getting off with you,'" Krista Rosolino told NBC News.

-Eventually, everyone got off the plane and TSA and FBI agents were waiting at the terminal to speak with Hamilton, according to TMJ4.
+Eventually, everyone got off the plane and TSA and FBI agents were waiting at the terminal to speak with Hamilton, he said.

 Once off the plane, Hamilton was refunded half the price for his ticket and repurchased a ticket more than three times the price on Southwest Airlines, according to TMJ4.
 Delta was unable to get his luggage off their flight, and Hamilton was asked to pick it up in Milwaukee.